wasmCloud/wasmcloud.com/docs/developer/providers/publish.md

 draft: false
 ---

+You can publish your provider to any OCI compliant registry that supports **OCI artifacts**.
+These artifacts are not container images, but conform to OCI standards and may be stored on any OCI-compatible registry.
+See the [Packaging](/docs/concepts/packaging.mdx) page for more details on how the wasmCloud ecosystem uses OCI artifacts for packaging.

-When you're ready to publish your provider, you can push it to an OCI registry.
-First-party wasmCloud providers are [hosted on GitHub Packages](https://ghcr.io/wasmcloud/wasmcloud), for example, but any OCI-compliant registry is supported.
+First-party wasmCloud providers are [hosted on GitHub Packages](https://ghcr.io/wasmcloud/wasmcloud), but any OCI-compliant registry is supported.

 You can use [`wash push`](/docs/cli/wash#wash-push) to push your provider to the registry: